 To be extra budget-friendly, you can even just search karaoke or instrumental versions of your favorite songs on YouTube.

 2. Go to the Movies

-Going to the movie theatre is always fun and wheelchair users hardly ever have to worry about finding a seat because there’s handicap seating!
+Going to the movie theatre is always fun and wheelchair users hardly ever have to worry about finding a seat because there’s accessible seating!